gabrielvegamotta/PCB-Design-Guidelines/README.md

  ## Introduction

-For any hardware project to as successful as it can be, it relays on three aspects:
+For any hardware project to be as successful as it can be, it relays on three aspects:

 - Clear definition of the concepts and requirements for that project.
 - Applying the best technics for schematic and layout together with good references and datasheets.